Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats prefer to be left to their own devices in an area where they feel comfortable.
 Disrupting their sense of peace can be difficult for both you and your cat.
 One of the most stressful situations your cat may experience is a trip to the vet.

 If your cat isn’t accustomed to road trips and leaving the house, just the sight of their cat carrier can send them over the edge.
-They may run, hide, or even attempt to fight to avoid these annual road trips.
+They may run, hide, or even attempt to fight to avoid these medical road trips.
 Unfortunately, for cat owners, if their escape route is cut off, you often end up being the one on the receiving end of their punishment.
 Scratches and bites are hard on you but think about the stress and emotional hardships these scenarios put your cat through.

 divider-cat